Mark DeFriest: Documentary film

-2014 saw the release, both in theaters and on Showtime, of director Gabriel London's documentary The Mind of Mark DeFriest In his review of the film, The Washington Post's Michael O’Sullivan wrote, "London turns the portrait of an escape artist into a powerful indictment of the American prison system, which many reformers, London included, argue merely warehouses the mentally ill."
+2014 saw the release, both in theaters and on Showtime, of director Gabriel London's documentary The Mind of Mark DeFriest.
+In his review of the film, The Washington Post's Michael O’Sullivan wrote, "London turns the portrait of an escape artist into a powerful indictment of the American prison system, which many reformers, London included, argue merely warehouses the mentally ill."

-In the Miami Herald, in November 2014, DeFriest's attorney John Middleton was quoted as having said "we’re punishing him for being mentally ill.
-That's what's happening here.
+In the Miami Herald in November 2014, DeFriest's attorney John Middleton was quoted as having said "we’re punishing him for being mentally ill.
+That's what's happening here."

 Parole hearings, release, and prisoner status

-In the last 15 years, efforts to persuade the Florida government and parole board to release DeFriest have included petitions started by his wife Bonnie DeFriest (who he met through a pen-pal list), legal representation by John Middleton, psychiatrist Dr. Robert Berland's recanting of his assessment of DeFriest in the '80s and outspoken positive reports from former warden of FSP Ron McAndrew.
+In the last 15 years, efforts to persuade the Florida government and parole board to release DeFriest have included petitions started by his wife Bonnie DeFriest (whom he met through a pen-pal list), legal representation by John Middleton, psychiatrist Dr. Robert Berland's recanting of his assessment of DeFriest in the 1980s and outspoken positive reports from former warden of Florida State Prison Ron McAndrew.

-DeFriest's parole hearing on 19 Nov 2014 in Tallahassee saw the unprecedented reduction of his potential release date from 2085 to March 2015.
+DeFriest's parole hearing on November 19, 2014, in Tallahassee saw the unprecedented reduction of his potential release date from 2085 to March 2015.
 This would have made a possible release date of March 2015, but additional outstanding sentences for cocaine, marijuana, contraband possession, and armed robbery were not first considered.

 DeFriest was finally granted parole on February 5, 2019, with one of the conditions being that he spend 12 months in a mental health and substance abuse treatment facility.
-Community Outreach, Inc. in Corvallis, Oregon was agreed upon due to its proximity to Bonnie's (his wife) home.
+Community Outreach, Inc. in Corvallis, Oregon was agreed upon due to its proximity to his wife Bonnie's home.
 DeFriest entered the facility on February 7, 2019.

 By February 13, Community Outreach revoked DeFriest's residence due to unspecified behavioral violations.
 This raised the question of whether the Oregon facility was appropriately informed, prepared or capable of providing DeFriest with the treatment, structure, and care he needed for a successful transition into public life, as did the revelation that DeFriest tested positive for methamphetamine at the facility.
-The director of the facility described DeFriest as exhibiting “bipolar mania.”
+The director of the facility described DeFriest as exhibiting "bipolar mania".